Step 2: Create a Kafka User

 In Confluent Console: Top-right menu -> Accounts & access -> Accounts -> Service Accounts -> "Add service account"

-3. Click on each organization -> Add role assignment(top right) and add the following permissions:
+Click on the organization -> Add role assignment(top right) and add the following permissions:

-Step 2: Create a Confluent Cloud Resource Management Key
+Step 2: Create a Cloud Resource Management Key

 In Confluent Console: Top-right menu -> API Keys -> + Add API key